Anise seeds - Pimpinella anisum - Indian spice

 • Description

-• Anise seeds have a sweet aromatic flavor with a hint of licorice
+• Sweet, aromatic flavor with a hint of licorice

 What Are Anise Seeds?

-Anise, also known as sweet cumin, belongs to the umbel family (Apiaceae) along with dill, fennel, and cumin.
-It originated in the eastern Mediterranean and is an annual plant that can grow up to 60 cm in height.
-Anise has upright stems, heart-shaped leaves, and white flowers arranged in umbels.
-The anise seeds are fission fruits, round in shape with five ribs, measuring approximately 4-5 mm, and featuring a yellow-grey color.
+Anise, also known as sweet cumin, belongs to the Apiaceae family, which also includes spices like dill leaves, fennel, and caraway.
+Native to the eastern Mediterranean, anise is an annual herb that can grow up to 60 cm tall.
+The plant features upright stems, heart-shaped leaves, and delicate white flowers arranged in umbels.
+The seeds, measuring 4-5 mm in length, are oval with five ridges and have a yellow-grey color.

 Cultivation of Anise Seeds